ThreeSwordAI/ThreeSwordAI/README.md

 # Hi there 👋 I'm Mahfuzur Rahman Chowdhury

-I'm a **M.Sc. in Artificial Intelligence** student at **Friedrich-Alexander-Universität Erlangen-Nürnberg**, passionate about **AI**, **Machine Learning**, and **NLP**.
+I'm a **M.Sc. in Artificial Intelligence** student at **Friedrich-Alexander-Universität Erlangen-Nürnberg**, passionate about **Machine Learning**, **NLP**, and **Quantum Machine Learning**.
 I have extensive experience in developing deep learning models, text generation systems, and building AI-powered applications.
 I'm a Kaggle contributor and a regular problem solver on LeetCode.

 ### 🌟 Key Skills